Browse Items (26 total)

 Wooden sign announcing bus specials headed to Revere Beach from Leominster, Lancaster, Clinton, Berlin, Hudson, Stow and Maynard

-Lovell Bus Lines Commutation Book
+Muslin bag with Lovell Bus Lines logo.

 The booklet, now empty, contained 13 coupons possibly owned by E.Barker.